After using Tello Mobile as our primary cell phone service for 3+ years, we wrote this Tello review covering the good and the bad.

-One of the things I really like about Tello is their “Build Your Own Plan” offering.
+One of the things I really like about Tello is its “Build Your Own Plan” offering.
 Basically YOU choose how you want to set up your plan NOT the provider.

 Of course, they do have pre-defined plans for those who don't want to think too much OR don't know quite what they need:

-It’s been over two years now that I first got on-board with Tello.
+It's been over two years now that I first got on-board with Tello Mobile.
 And, I have to admit, that I was a little skeptical about how it was all going to work out after being on AT&T for many years.

 While the service is not perfect (no MVNO is), it definitely meets my needs and is all I need, since I can operate on WiFi much of my days (limiting my data use).